nicktime/fitting/README.md

 It's work only for match_schema (NOT FOR strictly_match_schema)

+### include and exclude
+If you not need check all documentation, you can include or exclude groups, resources and actions.
+But be carrefully, we advices try to avoid, because easy to get confused.
+Watch for warnings.

+If you doesn't use `include_` and `exclude_`, then default include all.

+The order of the call is improtant.
+Each subsequent setting is performed from the result of the previous setting.

+If use first `include_`, then default exclude all.
+If use first `exclude_`, then default include all.

+* include_groups
+* include_resources
+* include_actions
+* explude_groups
+* exclude_resources
+* exclude_actions

+Just fill the array with headers.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/funbox/fitting.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.